effectfully/inference-in-agda/UnificationInAgda.lagda.md

       Goal: A -> B -> A
       Have: ({B} -> A) -> B -> A

 and `A` and `{B} -> A` are two distinct types that fail to unify.
-While a bound variable of type `A` can be used where a `{B} -> A` is expected as Agda will realize that an implicit variable of type `B` can be simply ignored, and so this is why eta-expaning the definition solves the problem.
+While an expression of type `A` can be used wherever a `{B} -> A` is expected as Agda will realize that an implicit variable of type `B` can be simply ignored, and so this is why eta-expaning the definition solves the problem.

 Is `Kᵈ` the best we can do?
 Well, Agda has explicit universe polymorphism, so we can and should make the definition universe-polymorphic: